TruHearing Logo - mobile

 Warranties and return policies

 Today, hearing aids come with money-back return policies.
 When a patient is unhappy with their hearing aid, they can return it for all or part of the cost of the aid.
-Since these hearing aids cannot be resold to others, the cost of the returned hearing aid has to be absorbed by the provider and the manufacturer—adding to the high price of all hearing aids.
+Since these hearing aids cannot be resold to others, the cost of the returned hearing aid must be absorbed by the provider and the manufacturer—adding to the high price of all hearing aids.

 Contact us